Donald-Watts/Donald-Watts/README.md

 * **PhaseSync, Ideaphase, & Ontos AI** – orchestration engines that make multi-agent AI systems behave.
 * **VIBE-Lock** – dev-shield CLI for watermarking, TPO, and obfuscation.
 * **Cannamind.ai & JIA Cellular Map** – applied AI for wellness and medical simulation.
+* **Bdprobuild.com** - AI generated responses accurately tuned to your specific shopping and project needs.
 If a project kills friction and scales clean, my fingerprints are on it.